 Verify that the system fails the attempt or aEntUser10 does not exist in the system.

-Add user fails by Enterprise tenant admin user due to non-compliance password policy
+Add user fails by Enterprise tenant admin user due to non-compliance password policy (Pass.
+Same as TC 2.7)

 Requirement document reference: Optional, this is not clearly included in Section 5.3.1